epikosrest/epikos/README.md

 https://epikosrest.slack.com/messages/epikosservice/

-This service is free and can be used by anyone to enhance and use for any purpose and hence being released under GNU GPL V2 Feedback are welcome: please send it to epikosrest@gmail.com
+This service is free and can be used by anyone to enhance and use for any purpose and hence being released under MIT License Feedback are welcome: please send it to epikosrest@gmail.com